peterprk0/M3_LNP_TUTORIAL/README.md

 [bond1]
   1  2
 [bond2]
-  1  4
+  2  3
 ...
 ```

 and similarly for angles (with triples of CG beads) and dihedrals (with quartets).
 Write scripts that generate distributions for all bonds, angles, and dihedrals you are interested in.
-For 1-ethyl-naphthalene, there are seven bonds (5 constraints and 2 bonds) and three dihedrals, as discussed.
+For SM-102H, there are 13 bonds and 14 angles.
 A script is also provided, so that:
 ```
-cd  ENAP-in-water/5_target-distr
+cd  sm102h-parametrization/5_target-distr
-[create bonds.ndx and dihedrals.ndx]
+[create bonds.ndx, angles.ndx, and dihedrals.ndx]
 bash 5_generate_target_distr.sh
 ```